Skip to main content

 ZYN pouches contain:

-• Nicotine (pharmaceutical-grade salt): Synthetically manufactured, not derived from tobacco.
-Available in 3 mg, 6 mg, and 11 mg per pouch.
+• Nicotine salt: Available in labelled strengths such as 3 mg, 6 mg, and 11 mg per pouch, depending on market and product.

 • Plant fibre: Cellulose-based material forming the pouch structure.

-• Gum arabic and stabilisers: Natural binders to hold the pouch together.
+• Gum arabic and stabilisers: Natural binders to hold the pouch together — ingredient safety reviewed by FDA (2019).

-• Flavouring compounds: Food-grade flavours (mint, citrus, cinnamon, berry).
+• Flavouring compounds: Food-grade flavours (mint, citrus, cinnamon, berry) — see our complete ZYN flavour guide for the full lineup.

 • Calcium hydroxide (food-grade): Alkalising agent that raises oral pH, enhancing nicotine absorption.